akapulko20/Tiny-Compass-Watch/README.md

   The [TinyMegaI2C Library](https://github.com/technoblogy/tiny-mega-i2c) by David Johnson-Davies has been chosen for communication with MPU-9250.
 However, *TinyMegaI2C.read()* function replaced, as was discussed [here](https://github.com/technoblogy/tiny-mega-i2c/issues/3).
 The corresponding function proposed by [buckket](https://gist.github.com/buckket/09619e6cdc5dee056d41bfb57065db81) has been used.
 Also, I2C clock frequency decreased down to 20kHz for a proper work with an internal pull-up resistors.

   Two buttons on a board means more flexible device control.
 Press and hold the *Show North* button, then press the *Show Time* button to launch the compass calibration procedure (each LED blink one-by-one clockwise starting from 12 - the *DisplayCircle()* function indicate start/done of the calibration procedure).
 During the calibration process, slowly rotate watch so that each side (front, back, left, right, top and bottom) points down towards the earth for a few seconds in turn.   -> Calibration function kriss winner algorithm...

+  It should be note. that the electromagnetic field of a CR battery is an inertial and in general depends of it's space orientation, thus whenever you need precise direction or you are not shure - just launch the calibration procedure

   **Displaying North Direction**